-- The Assistance Publique-Hôpitaux de Paris, along with other agencies in Europe, began a clinical trial called the Monkey Vax Study to assess the efficacy of the IMVAMUNE vaccine as a post-exposure prophylaxis.
-The primary objective of the study will be to assess the failure rate of the vaccine post-exposure in preventing monkeypox infection within 28 days after the first dose . - The WHO has launched a protocol for an adaptive international randomized, placebo-controlled clinical trial to assess the efficacy and safety of treatment drugs for monkeypox.
-The primary endpoint will be to assess the rate at which patients with monkeypox lesions are resolved in response to treatment or placebo . - Moderna has announced on social media that it is currently investigating potential vaccine candidates for monkeypox at the preclinical phase.
-No information about timelines or development has yet been released 40,41. - The US Food and Drug Administration (FDA) recently approved the Jynneos vaccine for administration by intradermal injection.
+- On February 15, 2023, the World Health Organization (advised by the International Health Regulations (IHR) Emergency Committee) decided to maintain its designation of the mpox outbreak as an ongoing Public Health Emergency of International Concern (PHEIC) - The National Institute of Allergy and Infectious Diseases sponsored a Phase 2 randomized open-label multisite clinical trial to compare the immunogenicity of IMVAMUNE administered through the two-dose intradermal regimen as compared to the one-dose standard subcutaneous regimen 43 - Tonix Pharmaceuticals released a publication demonstrating the effectiveness of their new live virus vaccine in conferring protection against mpox in nonhuman primates - The Assistance Publique-Hôpitaux de Paris, along with other agencies in Europe, began a clinical trial called the Monkey Vax Study to assess the efficacy of the IMVAMUNE vaccine as a post-exposure prophylaxis.
+The primary objective of the study will be to assess the failure rate of the vaccine post-exposure in preventing mpox infection within 28 days after the first dose - The WHO has launched a protocol for an adaptive international randomized, placebo-controlled clinical trial to assess the efficacy and safety of treatment drugs for mpox.
+The primary endpoint will be to assess the rate at which patients with mpox lesions are resolved in response to treatment or placebo - Moderna has announced on social media that it is currently investigating potential vaccine candidates for mpox at the preclinical phase.
+No information about timelines or development has yet been released . - The US Food and Drug Administration (FDA) recently approved the Jynneos vaccine for administration by intradermal injection.
 This administration strategy will use one-fifth of the vaccine dose and will allow health providers to vaccinate five times as many people, given limited vaccine supplies .
-This approval was supported by results from a clinical trial conducted in 2015, which showed both subcutaneous and intradermal administration of the IMVAMUNE vaccine were able to induce similar immune responses in vaccinees .
+This approval was supported by results from a clinical trial conducted in 2015, which showed both subcutaneous and intradermal administration of the IMVAMUNE vaccine were able to induce similar immune responses in vaccines